dustymabe/dustymabe.com/content/post/2020-01-21/post.md

 ```

 We've now downloaded and verified the tarball and the contents of the
-tarball after extraction; plaintext inline signatures were erified using
+tarball after extraction; plaintext inline signatures were verified using
 [Dusty Mabe's public GPG key](https://dustymabe.com/dustymabe.gpg).
 In this case the included Fedora CoreOS qcow image is the
 exact image that was produced by the production Fedora CoreOS release